 Next, the tool needs to be usable.
 After all, what good is a hammer without a handle for swinging it?
 Or a head for making contact with the nail?

 Lastly, the tool needs to be desirable.
 It needs to be pretty too, right?
-It needs to stand out from the other tools on the shelf, and it needs to attract people to itself.
+It needs to stand out from the other tools on the shelf, and it needs to attract people.
 This tends to be the primary focus of web designers in the modern age of the internet.
-Persuaded by stakeholders pushing for something eye-catching, designers of the internet often abandon the first two criteria for making a good tool, and they create an attractive website that fails to perform—and stakeholders are left wondering, “why?”
+Persuaded by stakeholders pushing for something eye-catching, designers often abandon the first two criteria for making a good tool, and they create an attractive website that doesn’t actually work.
+And those same stakeholders are then left wondering why the fancy new website they paid for isn’t generating traffic—and why the people who do show up bounce after only a few seconds.

 “I’m a designer”

 In any part of life, it’s easy to lose context.
 It’s easy to find a groove and ride it out.
-In design/development, for example, it’s easy to throw on headphones and spend hours working away, creating something new.
+In design and development, for example, it’s easy to throw on headphones and spend hours working away, creating something new.
 But doing this day after day, it’s tempting to want to break from the routine.
 To try something new, and to try something different.
+You want to create something awesome, and that’s a natural feeling.

 This sort of thinking leads to innovative, stunning design, and it’s essential.
 Sometimes this mindset can be dangerous, though.